opencog/asmoses/README.md

 MOSES is a machine-learning tool; it is an "evolutionary program learner".
 It is capable of learning short programs that capture patterns in input datasets.
-These programs can be output in either the `combo` programming language, or in python.
+These programs can be output in either the `Atomese` programming language, or in python.
 For a given data input, the programs will roughly recreate the dataset on which they were trained.

-MOSES has been used in several commercial applications, including the analysis of medical patient and physician clinical data, and in several different financial systems.
-It is also used by OpenCog to learn automated behaviors, movements and actions in response to perceptual stimulus of artificial-life virtual agents (i.e. pet-dog game avatars).
+MOSES has been used in several commercial applications, including the analysis of medical physician and patient clinical data, and in several different financial systems.
+It is also used by OpenCog to learn automated behaviors, movements and actions in response to perceptual stimulus of artificial-life virtual agents (*i.e.* pet-dog game avatars).
 Future plans including using it to learn behavioral programs that control real-world robots, via the OpenPsi implementation of Psi-theory and ROS nodes running on the OpenCog AtomSpace.